 Saint Therese Encounters The Holy Face

 When Therese first entered the cloister of the Carmel in Lisieux she was often underestimated by her superiors who lacked insight into her unique interior life.
-Her Prioress commenting on her young age being reason for the lack of thoroughness in her daily duties when she noticed a cobweb in a corridor recently swept by the future saint.
-What she didn’t realize is that Therese took to heart these reprimands and accepted as a holy challenge that it wasn’t enough for her to perfect her prayers and grow in holy virtue alone, but that of performing ordinary household chores with intention and excellence can lend itself to a life of heroic charity as it lightens the burden of one’s neighbor.
+Her Prioress commented on her young age being a reason for the lack of thoroughness in her daily duties when she noticed a cobweb in a corridor recently swept by the future saint.
+What she didn’t realize is that Therese took to heart these reprimands and accepted them as a holy challenge that it wasn’t enough for her to perfect her prayers and grow in holy virtue alone, but that of performing ordinary household chores with intention and excellence can lend itself to a life of heroic charity as it lightens the burden of one’s neighbor.

 The depth and richness of Sister Mary’s interior life spoke volumes to Therese.
-She soon noticed in her recitations of the Divine Office that it was the very Face of God which the ancient Prophets sought above all else finding references on most every page in the Psalms of David.
+She soon noticed in her recitations of the Divine Office that it was the very Face of God that the ancient Prophets sought above all else finding references on almost every page in the Psalms of David.
 In magnifying her focus on the holy words of the ancient Prophets with the Revelations of The Holy Face given to Sister Mary of Tours she recognized that the Face of Christ on the Veil of Veronica was the closest spiritual Image of the Blessed Trinity itself, that there was nothing loftier to seek – to live continually before the Image of the Holy Face in her interior life.
 This new devotion begun in her was not meant to revolutionize Church history but to make sanctity accessible to all.

 A stanza from Canticle To The Holy Face written by St. Therese: